josephrexme/josephrex.me/content/post/2021-03-01-a-life-of-segmented-purpose.md

 <!--more-->

 As of the date of this writing, my home page describes me as a **Creative Technologist** because it is the best umbrella term that describes me.
-A downside to that title is that it can make what I do seem unclear.
-But what's the alternative? it will be using a term that curbs what I am supposedly capable of.
+A downside to that title is the vagueness in what I do.
+But what's the alternative?
+It will be using a term that curbs what I am supposedly capable of.
 Something like **Frontend Engineer**.
 There is absolutely nothing wrong with being a frontend engineer and I could have that title for work if it were the position I applied for at a company.
 Constraining titles